-As we came over the old bridge we could see in the distance at least 3 Cattle Egrets and as we eventually pulled up along the road a further 2 birds flew in making a total of 5 Cattle Egrets !!
+As i came over the old bridge i could see in the distance at least 3 Cattle Egrets and as i eventually pulled up along the road a further 2 birds flew in making a total of 5 Cattle Egrets !!

 3 of the 5 Cattle Egrets.